eviltester/TestingApp/java/testingapps/seleniumtestpages/src/main/resources/pagehtml/testpages/othersites.md

 The application has some deliberate bugs, some of which are fixed in later versions of the app.

+I created an [exclusive course and workbook for Patreon Supporters](https://www.testerhq.com/member2/index.php?course=the_pulper_technical_testing_workshop&page=coursecontents&preview=true) describing how to use this to practice testing.

 ## UI Test Automation Playground